oroinc/documentation/user_guide/data_management_tags.rst

 |

-You will see the page similar to the search results, that will contain all the records with this tag.
+You will see the page similar to the search results.
+It will contain all the records with this tag.

 |